Main Page Content

 BS in Psychology

-Psychology student Daniela Bulos is proud of the well-rounded educational experience she is receiving at The College at Brockport.
+Psychology student Daniela Bulos is proud of the well-rounded educational experience she is receiving at SUNY Brockport.
 Through her involvement in a number of campus organizations she has had wonderful experiences, all while reaching for even higher goals.
 Daniela, a Bronx, NY native, is an undergraduate seeking a bachelor’s degree in psychology.
 Once she has completed her degree, Daniela plans to use her skills in the counseling field, in efforts to lend a helping hand to others.
 “I want to help individuals overcome social and behavioral problems,” said Daniela.
 Her active involvement on campus will provide her the necessary foundation to do just that.

 Daniela’s involvement on campus spans over several different campus organizations.
 She was the vice president of the Association of Latino American Students (ALAS) in fall 2012, is currently an enrolled member of the College’s Leadership Development Program, in addition to holding a resident assistant position in the freshman residence halls.
 Her role as a resident assistant has not only given her the opportunity to guide others, but it also has given her the chance to grow as an individual.
 “Since I have become a resident assistant, I have grown significantly.
 I’ve learned new things about myself and have become more confident.”